NEUROIMAGING / COMPUTED TOMOGRAPHY

 - DAS has high specificity but low sensitivity

-- the localization and approximate extent of the occlusion can be assessed (longer thrombus ⇒ worse response to thrombolytic therapy ⇒ worse prognosis)
+- the location and approximate extent of the occlusion can be assessed (longer thrombus ⇒ worse response to thrombolytic therapy ⇒ worse prognosis)

-- to avoid false-positive results, measure the density on both sides
+- to avoid false-positive results, density should be measured on both sides

 - thrombus density > 43 HU